 Adobe Photoshop – Photo Manipulation & Editing

 As the name would suggest, Photoshop is the master when it comes to photo manipulation and editing.
 Because of this this strength, it is therefore the preferred tool when designing anything marketing material that contains photos such as brochures, posters, postcards, flyers, etc.

 Illustrator is best for creating, from scratch, the individual elements that are then laid out within Photoshop to form a greater, more collective document.
 While Illustrator works mainly with vector files, Photoshop is primarily a raster-based program that produces bitmaps.

 Raster graphics are synonymous with bitmap graphics, as both essentially refer to computer images that are formed by way of a rectangular grid of pixels or individual points of color.

 While Photoshop is not the best for creating professional logos, primarily because of its lack of vector drawing abilities, it is still a potent program.
-It’s a fantastic application for photographers because of the amazing editing controls that are available for manipulating photographs, as well as, it’s a popular program for untrained designers because of the built-in creative filters that allow even a novice user to make something look good with very little effort.
+It’s a fantastic application for photographers because of the amazing editing controls that are available for manipulating photographs.
+It is also a popular program for untrained designers because of the built-in creative filters that allow even a novice user to create something good with very little effort.

-Although it’s easily the least common of the three, Adobe InDesign still has it’s own area of expertise.
-While Illustrator is ideal for the creation of individual elements and Photoshop is ideal for editing photos or laying out a single-page document, InDesign sets itself apart by being the authority on multi-page items such as book design, multiple page brochures, annual reports, catalogs, etc.
+Although it is the least common of the three, Adobe InDesign still has its own area of expertise.
+While Illustrator is ideal for the creation of individual elements and Photoshop is ideal for editing photos or laying out a single-page.
+InDesign sets itself apart by being the authority on multi-page items.
+These include elements such as book design, multiple page brochures, annual reports, catalogs, etc.